Weighing in: Craft CMS vs WordPress

 Performance

 We know that page speed is a factor in Google’s ranking algorithm, and we know from survey results that the average load speed for a top Google search result is 1.65 seconds.
-So although there are many variables that impact loading time, when it comes to selecting your CMS, speed and agility matters.
+So, although there are many variables that impact loading time, when it comes to selecting your CMS, speed and agility matter.

-In comparison, WordPress is the heavyweight in this context, its monolithic architecture and reliability on plug-ins means that historically, it doesn’t scale for performance efficiently.
-Recommendations for scaling and optimising WordPress sites often involves installing more plug-ins which in turn leads to cumbersome code and a bloated site or situations where developers are trying to overcome issues introduced by them.
+In comparison, WordPress is the heavyweight in this context; its monolithic architecture and reliance on plug-ins mean that historically, it doesn’t scale for performance efficiently.
+Recommendations for scaling and optimising WordPress sites often involve installing more plug-ins, which in turn leads to cumbersome code and a bloated site, or situations where developers are trying to overcome issues introduced by them.
 All of which equals a slower, less effective site.

 For large organisations, their WordPress VIP platforms address these long-standing pain points.
-Built specifically for ‘enterprise-grade’ organisations that need powerful performance, the infrastructure and architecture of WordPress VIP has been designed to support high traffic volumes and fast load times.
-The only not-so-small consideration is the cost, which starts from around $25’000 per annum.
+Built specifically for ‘enterprise-grade’ organisations that need powerful performance, the infrastructure and architecture of WordPress VIP have been designed to support high traffic volumes and fast load times.
+The only not-so-small consideration is the cost, which starts from around $25,000 per annum.

 Which cues us up nicely for the next round…